 ENGLISH LANGUAGE PREPARATORY PROGRAM

-Newly arriving students are required to take the Certificate of Proficiency in English Exam (COPE) in September.
+Newly arriving students are required to take the Proficiency in Academic English Examination (PAE) 4-year Department Students- (i) A score of at least 6.5 in IELTS (academic exam), with a minimum of 5.5 scored in every section, or (ii) a score of 87 on TOEFL iBT allows students the right to enter directly into the departments. in September.
 Students who meet the required standards will pass directly into their freshman year.
-Students whose English does not meet the required standards will be placed in the Preparatory Program courses at different levels based on their results in the COPE exam.
+Students whose English does not meet the required standards will be placed in the Preparatory Program courses at different levels based on their results in the PAE exam.

 The Preparatory Program consists of five levels (Elementary, Pre-Intermediate, Intermediate, Upper Intermediate, Pre-Faculty) which build on one another.
-Each level includes the production of a complete learning portfolio (vocabulary journal, oral presentation, written outcomes and core homework).
-The courses are explained below but it is important to realize that, in addition to class work, students are expected to attend tutorials, make use of computerized learning facilities, do regular independent study, and produce assignments.
-Students will be evaluated continuously through achievement tests, classroom assessment and assignments.
-Those students who have successfully completed the exit levels may sit the proficiency test and, if successful, be eligible to enter their freshman year.
+Each level includes the production of a complete learning portfolio (vocabulary journal, written and spoken outcomes, quizzes and homework assignments including online learning platforms).
+The courses are explained below but it is important to realize that, in addition to class work, students are expected to make use of computerized and online learning facilities, do regular independent study, and produce assignments.
+Students will be evaluated continuously through achievement tests, learning portfolio assessment and assignments.
+The Elective Project Work allows students to co-construct meaning in real-life tasks, engage in communicative activities and develop their language skills and strategies.
+Those students who have successfully completed the exit level may sit the proficiency test and, if successful, be eligible to enter their freshman year.

 Elementary Course